yabiapp/privacy_policy_yabiapp/README.md

-#Privacy Policy of AD Caçapava Digital
+#Privacy Policy of Yabi App
 Yabi Technologies operates the https://yabi.app.br/ website, which provides the SERVICE.

 This page is used to inform website visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service, the João Victor Pereira Santos website.